iLLeniumStudios/fivem-subrepo/README.md

 ## Pull from remote repositories

 Now that you've set everything up, you can now pull the latest changes from all the qb-core repositories whenever you need.
-To do the follow these instructions:
+To do so, follow these instructions:

 - Change current directory to the `fivem-subtree` folder
 - Run the following command: